 Pour 1 to 2 inches of the hot sausage grease/fat into the jar.
-Attach the lid and ring tightly-turn the jar upside down.
+Attach the lid and ring tightly and turn the jar upside down.

 They store the sausage upside down until they’re ready to open a jar to eat.
-Placing the pieces in a pan they fry them for a few minutes to warm through-using the excess grease to make gravy just like you would with fresh sausage.
+Placing the pieces in a pan they fry them for a few minutes to warm through and use the excess grease to make gravy just like you would with fresh sausage.

 I’ve been studying this method for almost a year.
 Here are some of my thoughts: